ceramicnetwork/CIPs/CIPs/CIP-8/CIP-8.md

 ## Security Considerations

 Because of the double spend problem, a change of `owners` is a trusted operation.
-This means that the new owner has to trust that the previous owner is not withholding the data of another owner change record that was anchored earlier.
-If the first owner publishes this record at a later point the document would change owner away from the new owner.
+This means that the new owner has to trust that the previous owner is not withholding the data of another owner change commit that was anchored earlier.
+If the first owner publishes this commit at a later point the document would change owner away from the new owner.
 In future versions of the Ceramic protocol it will be possible to specify an NFT as an owner of a document which means that the ownership transfer can happen on-chain and thus sidestep this problem.

 ## Copyright